WHAT IS 'CERTIFIED NURSING ASSISTANT (CNA)'?

-- a completed background check form and
+A completed background check form

-- proof of English Proficiency
+Proof of English Proficiency (copy of transcripts)

 Please note: Continuance in the CNA course will be dependent upon the background check outcome.
 Students with a felony will not be allowed to complete a CNA course.

-Students can NOT miss the first day of class or they will be asked to drop their class.
+Students cannot miss the first day of class, or they will be asked to drop their class

 Students cannot miss more than five hours total in the classroom, and only in two hours or less increments